nnikolov3/ECE411/README.md

 # Project Name: LED Cube (Alias - The Cube)

 ## Description :

-The first project is an acrylic cube containing addressable LEDs.
-The device turns on in response to a vertical and hotizontal motion that increases the velocity above a threshold.
-It shuts down when static - (no motion detected) for 5 seconds.
-The appearance of the LED changes in response to the velocity and angle the user moves the cube.
-The central concept is building an entertainment device for consumers of all ages to use.
+The project is an acrylic cube containing addressable LEDs at the bottom.
+The LED change their brightness and color in response to the motion of the Cube on the x y z plane.
+When left static (no movement), it serves as a source of ambient light (night light, desk light etc).
+Removing the device from the charging station, it turns ON and tilting the device at an angle of more than 45 degrees while static it turns OFF.
+Therefore, it can either serve as an entertainment device or an ambient light source.
+The Cube is suitable for all ages, and it is an excellent choice for the entire family.

 ## The sensor :
 The LED Cube incorporates one sensor at the stage of the initial development.
 Further, it uses a gyroscope sensor to modulate the mode of operation for the LEDs.
 Gyroscope sensors are devices that can detect angular velocity.
 A sensor of this type can detect rotational motion and changes in orientation.
 The specific gyroscope sensor is listed below: